open-learning/git4ol/README.md

 >
 > This document won't cover the details of creating assertions.
 Asume we've correctly generated our assertion JSON by now and are ready to use it.

-Before we can issue a certificate we have to have a local copy of the student's branch available.
-Assuming we already have a local clone of the [mock](https://github.com/open-learning/mock/) repository all we have to do is to `git remote add` the student repository.
+Before we can issue a certificate we have to have a local copy of the student's assignment branch.
+Assuming we already have a local clone of the [mock](https://github.com/open-learning/mock/) repository all we have to do is to `git remote add` the student repository and then `git checkout`:

 > **note**
 >